altintx/sportradar-pipeline-demo/README.md

 `docker compose run --rm migrate`

-This will use the same DB as the
+This will use the same DB as the main app will use later.

 ### Running